Ultimate Super Turbo HD guide to the game development roles – Video Game Marketing JOBS

 Public Relations Manager need to have a high level of consciousness when it comes to communication since it’s crucial to send the right message that is going to be understood by the recipients.

-Cause if a fuckup happens – they will be the first on the field to deal with the mess.
+In case of a a crisis – they will be the first on the field to deal with the mess.

 Event Manager role in the game industry

-It’s a position seen in the bigger companies.
+In larger AA/AAA game studios, this position is more prevalent.
+It’s no shocker that industry giants like Roblox, Garena, NetEase, and Wargaming, each with a workforce exceeding 3.5k employees, lead the pack in employing massive event crews (sources: LinkedIn Talent Insight & 8Bit’s Business Insights).
 This role’s job is to plan and organize all company events.
 That includes events for the game studio itself, but it also means that they need to take care of stuff when the company attends huge ass gaming expos like E3, or Gamescom.

 That means to secure the venue, fill it with the needed equipment, make sure that every person required on-site – will be there.